 In compliance with the Privacy Shield Principles, GTP commits to resolve complaints about our collection or use of your personal information.
 EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact GTP at [email protected].

-GTP has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the U.S. If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the JAMS Online Claim System at jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim for more information or to file a complaint.
+GTP has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the U.S. If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the JAMS Online Claim System at jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.
 Upon request, if your complaint has not been resolved by other recourse or enforcement mechanisms, GTP will commit to binding arbitration.
 Under certain conditions detailed in the Privacy Shield, you may be able to invoke binding arbitration before the Privacy Shield Panel (to be created by the U.S. Department of Commerce and the European Commission).